First Project with Avatars

 Conclusion

 This concludes the first project tutorial.
-With a working character controller, some next steps could be incorporating the Avatar Editor or adding NPCs with local Avatar definitions.
+Some next steps could be incorporating the Avatar Editor and custom UGC wearable gifting.